SSL Certificate

-The goal of the SSL is to validate that the internet address of the Apache server is validated and secure.
-The existence of the SSL certificate on the apache server causes the 'lock' on the patrons web browser to turn on and encrypts all communication between the patron and your office.
+The purpose of the TLS Certificate is to ensure communications with your web sales server validated and secure.
+A valid TLS certificate causes the 'lock' on the patrons web browser to turn on and encrypts all communication between the patron and your web services.

 Static IP for Your Router